Captain of Professional Standards Jason Kennedy

-He started his career with Douglas County as a Detentions Deputy, where he served in the former jail facility (formally located at 355 S. Wilcox Street in Castle Rock).
+He started his career with Douglas County as a Detentions Deputy, serving in the former jail facility (formally located at 355 S. Wilcox Street in Castle Rock).
 He was then assigned to the Patrol Division.
 He was transferred to the Investigations Division in 1996 and shortly after that, promoted to Corporal.
 While serving in Investigations as a Corporal, he investigated several homicides and served as an Intelligence Investigator.
 He was promoted to Sergeant in 1999 and spent a short time as a Patrol Sergeant before being transferred back to the Investigations Division as a Sergeant.
 In 2003 he was promoted to Lieutenant and put in command of the Special Investigations Section (SIS).

 In 2005 he was appointed as the Commander of the South Metro Drug Task Force.
 He served in this capacity until 2008 when he returned to the Sheriff’s Office as the Commander of the Office of Professional Standards.
 He reported to the Sheriff and was responsible for Internal Affairs, Hiring, Training, Human Resources, and Accreditation.